RV Calypso: Jacques Cousteau's Calypso (1950–1997)

-The British millionaire and former Member of Parliament (MP), Thomas Loel Guinness bought Calypso in July 1950.
+The British millionaire and former Member of Parliament (MP) Thomas Loel Guinness bought Calypso in July 1950.
 He leased her to Cousteau for a symbolic one franc a year.
 He had two conditions: that Cousteau never ask him for money and that he never reveal his identity, which only came out after Cousteau's death.
 Cousteau restructured and transformed the ship into an expedition vessel and support base for diving, filming and oceanographic research.
 One of the more unusual expeditions involving the vessel was a survey of Abu Dhabi waters conducted by Cousteau on behalf of British Petroleum (BP) in 1954 – the first and last time it was used for an oil survey.

-Calypso carried advanced equipment, including one- and two-man mini submarines developed by Cousteau, diving saucers, and underwater scooters.
+Calypso carried advanced equipment, including one- and two-person mini submarines developed by Cousteau, diving saucers, and underwater scooters.
 The ship was also fitted with a see-through "nose" and an observation chamber 3 m below the waterline, and was modified to house scientific equipment and a helicopter pad.
 The Calypso underwater camera is named after this ship.

 On 8 January 1996, a barge accidentally rammed Calypso and sank her in the port of Singapore.
 On 16 January, she was raised by a 230 ft crane, patched, and pumped dry before being put in a shipyard.